purpleidea/flabbergast/flabbergast-manual.md

       item_tmpl { name : "Gráinne"  country : "Ireland" }
     ]

-By changing the definition for `item_tmpl`, we can re-ancestor the tuples using it.
+By changing the definition for `item_tmpl`, we can re-ancestor the frames using it.
 Effectively, Flabbergast has a kind of multiple inheritance: there can be only one ancestor at a time, but the choice of ancestor can be varied at run time.

 ### Subexpressions and Encapsulation

 In complicated subexpressions, it is often useful to migrate common subexpressions to a `Let` expression.
-In general, `Let` is less preferred to creating a new attribute in the current tuple.
+In general, `Let` is less preferred to creating a new attribute in the current frame.
 There are places where that is not possible (e.g., inside a fricassée expression).

 There are two reasons that is preferred: debugging and overriding.
 Since there is no way to see the value bound in a let, it is much better if intermediate values can be seen if the entire output is dumped.
 It is also possible that a user would like to override this value.
 That violates all the usual object-oriented mindset about data encapsulation, but this isn't a usual object-oriented language.